2) MODERN Advaita

 - Self-enquiry — seeking the source or the true nature of our individual I, until it gets dissolved in the Heart, or pure awareness (path of knowledge, jnana)

 - Self-surrender — surrendering this “I” to God or the Guru, with the feeling of completely giving it up (path of devotion, bhakti)

 So, instead of meditating on our identity with Brahman, or mentally rejecting identification with phenomena, the Maharshi advises us to dissolve the ego by seeking its Source, or by surrendering it.

 Sri Ramana says that only a mind that is extremely mature, sattvic, introverted, and calm is able to fully dissolve in the Heart, resulting in Liberation; before this, it will simply be drawn here and there by its own tendencies.
 As the sage says, “Self-enquiry begins when you cling to your Self and are already off the mental movement, the thought waves.”

 Even though the Self is the only reality, there is a clear instruction that spiritual practice is essential.
 He continuously emphasized that only a “ripe mind” will be able to easily find Liberation.
 For all other seekers, a long period of “drying up” through purposeful spiritual practice was needed.

 The Maharshi also made clear that actions have their consequences, and one must not feel that “anything goes”, because “everything is unreal”.
-Despite being hard-core non-dualist, he also accepted the role of dualistic devotion to God, and gave instruction to aspirants who had this inclination.
+Despite being hard-core non-dualist, he also accepted the role of dualistic devotion to God, and gave recommended this path to many aspirants who had this inclination.